JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 This post is just describing the process to apply data analytics with crypto. **This is NOT a recommendation or financial advice of any type.**
 {{< /callout >}}

+Recently I was writing about hashing and encryption tools [here](https://jalcocert.github.io/JAlcocerT/encryption-101/)

 What I want to cover here:

 1. Crypto Analytics with Dune x PolyMarket
 2. [Crypto Resources](#crypto-resources) to explore further some concepts: [dex](#dex-amm), [lending](#lending-protocols)
 3. [Skin in the game](#conclusions)

+What this post is not about: *a solidity 101*

 Some time ago I was having a look to this **amazing BlockChain/Solidity FreeCodeCamp course:**